tokenika/eosfactory/docs/patterns/set/set_account_permission.md

 # Set Account Permission

 The `set_account_permission` command creates or updates an account's permission.
+You might want to see the plain `cleos` approach [here](https://developers.eos.io/eosio-cleos/v1.2.0/reference#cleos-set-account).

 **NOTE**: The Python code listed below is executable, as explained [here](../README.html).